microsoft/FabConRTITutorial/docs/workshop.md

 ### 12. Build the KQL DB schema

-In this section we will create all the silver tables, functions, materialized-views, and enable update policies and in our Eventhouse KQL Database.
-Two of the tables (product and productCategory) are shortcuts to the lakehouse and the data is NOT being copied into our KQL Database.
+In this section we will create all the silver tables, functions and enable update policies and in our Eventhouse KQL Database.
+Two of the tables (`product` and `productCategory`) are shortcuts to the lakehouse and the data is **NOT** being copied into our KQL Database.

-FIXME: Is this picture correct?
-Should the circle be at the KQL Database of the Eventhouse?
-What about the SQL Databases?

 ![alt text](assets/fabrta71.png)